tarantool/doc/doc/reference/tooling/tcm/tcm_releases/tcm_1.1.rst

 Releases in series: 1.1.0

-|tcm_full_name| 1.1.0 introduces a number of new features that extend and improve its
+|tcm_full_name| 1.1 introduces a number of new features that extend and improve its
-functionality.
+cluster management capabilities.
 Below is an overview of its key updates.

 .. _tcm_releases_1_1_data_access:

 Data access
 -----------

-An important update of |tcm| 1.1.0 is a set of features that enable access to data stored on your clusters.
+An important update of |tcm| 1.1.0 is a set of features that enable access to clusters' stored data.

 The instance *space explorer* shows all spaces that exist on an instance, including system spaces.
 On its pages, you can view and edit the stored data.
 To open the instance explorer, find the instance on the cluster stateboard and click its name to open its details page.
 Then click **Explorer** in the **Actions** menu in the top right corner.

-In the development mode, the instance explorer also includes the *schema editor**.
+In the development mode, the instance explorer also includes the *schema editor*.
 It allows you to add new and edit existing spaces.

-For clusters that use the crud module, there is also the *CRUD explorer* that enables access to data in user spaces across the entire cluster on one page.
+For clusters that use the `CRUD <https://github.com/tarantool/crud>`__ module, there is also the *CRUD explorer* that enables access to data in user spaces across the entire cluster on one page.
 The CRUD explorer is located on the **Tuples** page.

 .. _tcm_releases_1_1_acl:

 Access control list
 -------------------

-The *access control list* (*ACL*) enables control over users' access to particular spaces and stored functions through |tcm|.
+|tcm|'s *access control list* (*ACL*) enables control over user access to particular spaces
+and stored functions in the web interface.

 For each user that has access to a cluster, you can enable the use of ACL on this cluster.
-This restricts the user's access to the cluster's spaces and functions unless they are explicitly specified in the ACL.
+This restricts this user's access to the cluster's spaces and functions unless they are explicitly specified in the ACL.
 The ACL must contain an entry for each such space and function.